tompahoward/hello-world/CONTRIBUTING.md

 - Format: `npm run format` (Prettier)
 - Tests: `npm test` (Vitest)

+Running the CLI and tests locally

+- Preferred local CLI invocation: `npm start` (this runs `node ./src/index.js`).
+You can also run the CLI directly with `node ./src/index.js` if you prefer.

+- Run tests with coverage: `npm test`.
+The test runner (Vitest) will produce coverage output under the `coverage/` directory.
+The HTML coverage report can be viewed at `coverage/lcov-report/index.html` after the tests complete.

 Development workflow

 - Create a feature branch from main for your changes.